-Gather your little leprechauns for a day of stories, crafts and Irish treats courtesy of the Little Leprechauns Parent-Child Program at Cantigny Park in Wheaton.
-These St. Patrick’s Day festivities are ideal for preschool-aged kids, with fun in the (hopeful) sun for those ages three to five
+Gather your little leprechauns for a day of stories, crafts and Irish treats courtesy of the Cantigny Park in Wheaton.
+These St. Patrick’s Day festivities add up to a day of fun in the (hopeful) sun for those ages three to five.

 Tickets: $10 per child

 Register by calling 630-260-8162 or go to cantigny.org